qdraw/starsky/documentation/docs/features/realtime.md

 # Realtime updates

+The app gives you real-time updates of the view of your image software, so you never have to worry about missing new pictures or videos that have been uploaded.
+Just download the app, upload a picture or video, and watch it come up in real time!

 The user interface is updated via a websocket interface.
 This means that users are always up-to-date

 ## Upload photos and view it realtime